top of page

 Includes heeling, gun shots, sit, down, call-ins, retrievals, jumps, send-away.
 The dog is judged on attitude/level of enthusiasm and accuracy.

 A person wearing a padded sleeve helps with this discipline.
-(The Helper).
-The dog has to run hides to find the Helper.
 There are several simulated situations where the dog must show an ability to obey command.

 MMH_5546_edited.jpg